Az-21/visceral/vuepress/gist/code/svelte.md

 # SvelteKit Setup

-SvelteKit setup with support for TailwindCSS and Vercel.
+SvelteKit setup with support for TailwindCSS and Vercel/Netlift/Cloudflare.

 ## Create SvelteKit Project